 Funny and kind are two words that described my dad.
 I would also say my father was competitive, which would apply to everyone in my family.
 From the time I was little, we played games.
 Not just any games, but games where someone won and the rest lost.
 With brothers who were 6 and 12 years older than me, it wasn’t all that easy to win.
 But Dad always tried hard to level the playing field and give me the chance to not only compete, but sometimes even win.
 Whether he was going to my softball games in grade school or taking home-movies of my cheerleading squad at football games (which embarrassed me beyond words), he was always cheering me on from the sidelines.

 As a junior in college, I decided to apply to medical school.
 Doing well on tests had not been difficult for me so I didn’t bother studying for the Medical College Admissions Test at all.
 The evening prior, I stayed out socializing till two in the morning, arose at six and went to take the test.
 It was not my best performance by any means.
 Since I had made the decision late in the year, there was no time to retake it.
-In fact, despite a 3.78 grade point average and numerous college honors, I received a big fat “NO” from the two medical schools to which I applied.
+In fact, despite a 3.78 grade point average and numerous college honors, I received a big fat “NO” from the two medical schools I applied at.
 Each one asked what happened on the MCAT in the interview.
 I had no good answer for them other than, “I just didn’t do well that day.”
 That response wasn’t good enough for either one of the schools.